mikezawitkowski/cooking-recipes/recipes/dutch-apple-pie.md

 - 2 teaspoon ground Chinese cinnamon (This recipe is already doubled)
 - 1 tablespoon Granulated sugar (for later)

-### Steps to make the topping

-1. In medium bowl, use pastry blender or fingers to mix Topping ingredients EXCEPT for the granulated sugar.

 ## Steps for putting it all together

 1. Make pie crust if you haven't already.
 If frozen, follow instructions to thaw.
+If dough, follow instructions to make the crust.
+1. Put the finished but unbaked pie crust in its tin in the refrigerator to set.
+1. In large bowl, toss filling ingredients.
+(You can put this into the fridge overnight)
 1. Preheat oven to 350-375 degrees F.
 1. Pour Filling into pie plate of raw crust, mounding apples toward center.
+1. In medium bowl, use pastry blender or fingers to mix Topping ingredients EXCEPT for the granulated sugar.
 1. Sprinkle topping evenly over top of pie.
 1. Sprinkle 1 tablespoon granulated sugar on top.
 1. Bake 45 to 55 minutes or until pie crust and crumb topping are deep golden brown and filling begins to bubble.